 Accommodation:

-- Pre-event communication includes information on accommodation with proximity to the venue, ideally within walking distance.
+• Pre-event communication includes information on nearby accommodation options, ideally within walking distance.

-- Recommendations are made for accommodation with commitment to sustainability and collaboration with social enterprises.
+• Recommendations are made for nearby accommodation with commitment to sustainability and collaboration with social enterprises.